Hassan-Eldeeb/future_sales/readme.md

 Hello!

 Below you can find a outline of how to reproduce my solution for the <Competition Predict Future Sales> competition.
-If you run into any trouble with the setup/code or have any questions please contact me at <haDOTeldeebATgmailDOTcom>
+If you run into any trouble with the setup/code or have any questions please contact me at <ha.eldeeb@gmail.com>

 ### ARCHIVE CONTENTS
 ensemble.ipynb          : The main code file containing the feature extraction/engineering phase, the models building, and fially the ensemble model.